yiisoft/validator/docs/guide/en/conditional-validation.md

 $result = (new Validator())->validate($data, $rules);
 ```

-If the attribute is required, it is more appropriate to use `skipOnError: true` along with the preceding `Required` rule
+If the property is required, it is more appropriate to use `skipOnError: true` along with the preceding `Required` rule
 instead of `skipOnEmpty: true`.
 This is because the detection of empty values within the `Required` rule and skipping
 in further rules can be set separately.
 This is described in more detail below,
 see [Configuring empty condition in other rules] section.